Shared Medical Appointments for Type 2 Diabetes

 The trial does not specify if you need to stop taking your current medications.
 However, since it involves youth already prescribed medication for type 2 diabetes, it seems likely that you can continue your current treatment.

-Are shared medical appointments safe for people with diabetes?
+What prior data suggests that shared medical appointments are safe for youth with type 2 diabetes?

 Who Is on the Research Team?